eamonious/disaster-tweet-classification/README.md

 ### Executive Summary:

-Our primary takeaways in this project were as follows:
+Our primary takeaways in this project thus far are as follows:

 Despite initial setbacks, we were able to arrive at a satisfying and effective two-phase process for identifying critical disaster tweets out of the sea of all incoming tweets on social media.
 We were pleased with how well we were able to isolate potentially relevant tweets from a sea of test data.
-We also satisfying visualized what an interface for receiving geotagged tweets in real-time might look like, although we expect a more integrated and functional mapping software than Tableau might be necessary for real-world live implementation.
-Finally, we were able to demonstrate proof of concept on live-streaming capture of tweets.
-Given time to fully utilise the scope of the Sandy dataset, we could have made improvements on our existing model.
-But more to the point, given unrestricted access to the data of Twitter, let alone Facebook, Snapchat, Instagram (all of which FEMA would likely have in the hypothetical scenario where they would implement this process)...
-I feel we have demonstrated that with sufficient access, it would be possible to build out a very useful and accurate geo-feed of emergency response information in the area of an ongoing disaster.
+We also successfully visualized what an interface for receiving geotagged tweets in real-time might look like, although we expect a more integrated and multi-functional mapping software than Tableau might be necessary for real-world implementation.
+Finally, we were able to demonstrate proof-of-concept on live-streaming capture of tweets.

+Given unrestricted access to the data available via Twitter, let alone Facebook, Snapchat, Instagram (all of which FEMA or a similar organization would likely have in the hypothetical scenario where they would implement this process), I feel we have demonstrated that it would be absolutely possible to build out a very useful and accurate geo-feed of emergency response information in the area of an ongoing disaster.

 All of this bodes well for future expansion of the project.
 Other directions we might go with more time include attempting to involve another social media platform, or locate a database of tweets from a disaster scenario other than a hurricane to try and diversify our filtering process.
-We also would like to try and improve predictive accuracy by use of Words2Vec, which is well equipped to locate similar types of tweets (e.g. critical tweets) without explicit labeling
+We also would like to try and improve predictive accuracy by use of Words2Vec, which is well equipped to locate similar types of tweets (e.g. critical tweets) without explicit labeling.

 Github directories of team:
 [Alex Nguyen](https://github.com/aL1asWIN/)